nonblocking/mashroom/packages/test/test-server2/README.md

 # Test Server

-A test server that runs in cluster mode.
+A test server which runs in cluster mode.
 Doesn't require any external services.

 ## Requirements